thegleb/CarND-Capstone/docs/writeup.md

 ## Implementation adjustments

-Since the neural network takes longer than 100msec (processing speed needed to maintain a constant 10hz) to return results, at every cycle we set a boolean to keep track of when we are currently processing an image.
-As a result, each detection cycle uses the latest image and there is less chance of lag due to triggering a new cycle of traffic light detection before the previous one completes, causing a series of stale results messing up the car behavior.
+Since we wish to publish the latest stopline at a frequency of 10hz and the neural network takes longer than 100msec to return results, at every cycle we set a boolean to track if we are currently processing an image.
+This way we can skip processing new images until the last detection cycle completes, so that each detection cycle uses the latest image and there is less chance of lag due to triggering a new detections before the previous one completes.
+If detections are triggered while another image is being processed, we get stale results that mess up car behavior.

-For each detected traffic light state, we use a couple techniques to filter out possible noise:
+Additionally, for each detected traffic light state, we use several techniques to filter out possible noise:

 - Only using detections with a confidence level higher than `0.5`
-- Waiting until we identify the same state at least 2 times before updating the prediction
+- Waiting until we identify the same state at least 3 times before updating the prediction

  Both of these techniques guard against unpredictable behavior due to errors in detection.
-For the second method, 2 was a number chosen to balance confidence in the prediction with reacting quickly enough to changing conditions.
+For the second method, 3 was a number chosen to balance our confidence in the prediction with reacting quickly enough to changing conditions.

 Another byproduct of slow detection speeds is the possibility of the car seeing a yellow light and interpreting it too slowly, allowing the light to turn red and causing the car to run the red light.
-With 2 cycles to update predictions, the worst case is ~3 detections, because the light can change in the next frame after the previous cycle of detection kicked off.
+With 3 cycles to update predictions, the worst case is ~4 detections, because the light can change in the next frame after the previous cycle of detection kicked off.

 To solve this, we assume the next stopline applies unless either: